Christianq010/vagrant-box-Intro-to-relational-DB/README.md

-# Using a Virtual Machine w/ Relational Database
+# Using a Virtual Machine - Run our Vagrant Machine w/ Relational Database
 ==============================================

 ## Description
-A project set up to use a virtual machine (VM) to run an SQL database server and a web app that uses it.
+A few projects are set up to use a virtual machine - Vagrant (VM) to run an SQL database server.
+We need to be able to successfully run the virtual machine in order to use view our projects.

 The VM is a Linux server system that runs on top of your own computer.
-* We can share files easily between our computer and the VM
+* We can share files easily between our computer and the VM.
 * We'll be running a web service inside the VM which we'll be able to access from our regular browser locally.

 We're using tools called Vagrant and VirtualBox to install and manage the VM.
 You'll need to install these to do some of the exercises.